UPC-ViRVIG/pymotion/README.md

 <details>
 <summary> Visualize a pose in Blender </summary> <br/>

-1. Open the Test Exitor window in Blender
+1. Open the Text Editor window in Blender
 2. Open the the file ```blender/pymotion_blender.py``` that can be found in this repository
 3. Run the script (Blender will freeze)
 ![Blender script image](docs/img/blender_script.png)